syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/carousel/EJ2_ASP.MVC/navigators-and-indicators.md

 ### Show previous and next button on hover

-In the carousel, you can show the previous and next buttons only on mouse hover using the `buttonsVisibility` property.
+In the carousel, you can show the previous and next buttons only on mouse hover using the `ButtonsVisibility` property.
 The following example depicts the code to show the navigators on mouse hover in the carousel.

 {% if page.publishingplatform == "aspnet-core" %}